jasonwhite/holyhashmap/README.md

 The underlying hash map implementation ([linear probing][]) is not particularly fast or smart.
 I'm more interested in the stable indices property than having a super-fast hash map at the moment.
-However, I'd be great to switch to either [Robin Hood Hashing][] or to the [SwissTable approach][hashbrown].
+However, it'd be great to switch to either [Robin Hood Hashing][] or to the [SwissTable approach][hashbrown].
 The idea of stable indices can be applied to any hash map implementation.